PDAL/wrench/README.md

 A collection of easy to use command line tools for processing of point cloud data:

-- basic management of data (info, translate, merge, tile, thin, clip, boundary, density, to_vector)
+- basic management of data (info, translate, merge, tile, thin, clip, boundary, density, to_vector, height_above_ground)
 - export of raster grids (to_raster, to_raster_tin)
+- classification (filter_noise, classify_ground)
 - handle [virtual point clouds](vpc-spec.md) (build_vpc)

 And more algorithms will be added in the future!